Areas of Experience

 What we offer

-Some of our members specialise in commercial and business law, financial regulation and consumer law, and are also public law specialists – and so adept at dealing with public and administrative law issues in a commercial setting.
-For instance:
+Some of our members specialise in commercial and business law, financial regulation and consumer law, and are also public law specialists – and so are adept at dealing with public and administrative law issues in a commercial setting.

 We assist businesses, entities or regulators when there are challenges to decisions by regulators that (1) deal with the regulation of different markets; or (2) public procurement procedures and decisions.
 In both situations regulatory decisions may affect the business or commercial interests of entities, and so falls within the scope of “Commercial Judicial Review”.